 - Accidents or injuries to bones, muscles, tissues, spinal vertebrae and ligaments in the lower back causes pain in the lower right region.
 It can be accidental damage or sports injury.
 On a lighter note, damage to the structure of the muscles and bones causes the pain.

 - Protrusion of intervertebral disc, disc bulge, and disc prolapsed are the other common conditions that trigger lower right back pain.
 The discs serve as cushions located between the spinal vertebrae and offer protection.
 When the disc protrudes or bulges, it causes severe damage to the vertebrae and results with intolerable pain in the lower right side.
+Luckily, Panama City has some of the best professionals in the US that are able to provide relief for lower back pain.
+So, if you are located nearby, look for a reputable Panama City Beach chiropractor or back pain physician who specializes in lower back issues and can help you identify the cause of your discomfort.
+Not only will they help you reduce the pain, but they can also offer targeted treatments that produce long-lasting effects.

 - Muscle spasms or tensed muscles in the right side of the spine.